Body parts found in fridge inside Flatbush apartment; woman facing charges

 They say they found a dismembered body including a head and limbs inside the freezer of that fridge.

-Detectives believe this body had been in the fridge for several months and was a 40-year-old man involved in a drug dispute.
+Detectives believe the body had been in the fridge for several months and was a 40-year-old man involved in a drug dispute.

+Police said they have reason to believe the victim is Kawsheen Gelzer.
+An autopsy will confirm the identity and reveal the official cause of death.

 Neighbors said they were stunned.